teamwalnut/rescript-urql/CONTRIBUTING.md

-## Contributing to `reason-urql`
+## Contributing to `rescript-urql`

-Thank you so much for contributing to `reason-urql`!
+Thank you so much for contributing to `rescript-urql`!
 We're excited you want to help make this project better with us.

-`reason-urql` follows the [all contributors spec](https://allcontributors.org/).
+`rescript-urql` follows the [all contributors spec](https://allcontributors.org/).
 We believe firmly that the whole community is vital to our success, not just those who contribute code.
-The best way to get involved is to start by familiarizing yourself with the [`urql`](https://github.com/FormidableLabs/urql/) API and getting familiar with the basics of [Reason](https://reasonml.github.io/) and [BuckleScript](https://bucklescript.github.io/).
+The best way to get involved is to start by familiarizing yourself with the [`urql`](https://github.com/FormidableLabs/urql/) API and getting familiar with the basics of [ReScript](https://rescript-lang.org/).

 ### How do I contribute?